raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 * AddUsers, RemoveUsers, DeleteGroup, SetRole

-TODO: It's a bit weird to specify this operation here as opposed to the Operations section, since it also needs its own entry in the RequestType enum.
-We'll move it there once we decide that this extension makes sense for now.
-Also: Do all groups have to have this RBACExtension?
-It's a little overhead, but if groups want, they can just set all group members to Admin.

 The SetRole operation is an additional operation available to groups that have an RBACExtension.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
 } SetRoleRequest
 ~~~

-The assisted_message needs to contain a commit which commits to a single RBACProposal.
+The `group_update` needs to contain a commit which commits to a single RBACProposal.

 ~~~
 struct {
+  uint32 promoted_members;
-  uint32 changed_members;
+  uint32 demoted_members;
 } SetRole
 ~~~

-The DS (and all clients) process this proposal by toggling the role of the group members with the leaf indices listed in the `changed_members` field and change the `admins` field of the group's RBACExtension accordingly.
+The DS (and all clients) process this proposal by changing the role of the group members with the leaf indices listed in the `promoted_members` and `demoted_members` fields and change the `admins` field of the group's RBACExtension accordingly.
 For example, if the leaf index admin is listed in the `changed_members` field of the proposal, it is demoted to Member and removed from the `admins` field.
 Similarly, if a Member is listed, it is promoted to Admin and added to the `admins` field.

 # Rate-limiting and spam prevention